libgdx/gdx-liftoff/Guide.md

               libGDX 1.10.0 to improve behavior on iOS, and gdx-liftoff may need to apply some changes to template code for iOS projects to work more cleanly with libGDX 1.10.0.
         - Android should only be checked if you've set up your computer for Android development.
-Since gdx-liftoff uses Gradle 7.4.2, having an Android project present shouldn't interfere with other platforms or IDE integration, as long as your IDE supports Gradle 7.4.2 (current Android Studio and IDEA both support it).
+Since gdx-liftoff uses Gradle 7.5, having an Android project present shouldn't interfere with other platforms or IDE integration, as long as your IDE supports Gradle 7.5 (current Android Studio and IDEA both support it).
             - **You must set your project's JDK to a version 11 or higher** to use Android, due to a new requirement of the Android Gradle Plugin used by Android Studio and IDEA.
 JDK 11 is the most versatile option right now, because it can be used with gdx-setup projects and Android projects.
-JDK 17 works, but since it requires Gradle 7.3 or higher, you can't use it out-of-the-box with gdx-setup projects (they use Gradle 6.7.1).
-You could have to open existing gdx-setup projects, so having JDK 11 installed is a good idea.
+JDK 17 or 18 will work.
+You could have to open older projects, so having JDK 11 installed is a good idea.
             - Having an Android module in a larger project changes some of IDEA's features, including disabling hot-swap.
               Some libGDX developers take the approach of having a separate Android-only project, keeping desktop platforms completely disconnected from Android.
 This also lets the assets be different, so it has other advantages.